emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     is created, in other words, the creation of the arena is treated as a special example of an extension of the arena.

-    Unlike the extension callback, the contraction callback is not called when the arena is destroyed.
+    The contraction callback is called on all remaining chunks when the arena is destroyed.
+There will be at least one callback.

     Every contraction of the arena will match one-to-one with the arena extensions that have already taken place.
 After creation, any contractions performed by the arena will be the same size as the extensions that have already taken place.
 Contractions never occur as amalgamations nor as fractions of previous arena extensions.
-    If an arena has never extended beyond its original size, it will never call the contraction callback.

     Arena extension callbacks are only supported by :term:`virtual memory arenas`.